-&lt;sup>6Gastroenterology Consultant, Security Forces Hospital Dammam, KSA infrequent, can precipitate multi-organ dysfunction [13].
-This paper discusses a case involving a patient with severe manifestations of acute ulcerative colitis and celiac disease, compounded by Clostridium difficile colitis, occurring against a backdrop of severe malnutrition, which subsequently led to refeeding syndrome.
+Refeeding syndrome encompasses a range of clinical and metabolic disturbances that arise from the reintroduction of nutrition to those who are chronically malnourished [12].
+Awareness of undernutrition risks is critical since inappropriate nutritional rehabilitation, although precipitate infrequent, can multi-organ dysfunction [13].
+This paper discusses a case involving a patient with severe manifestations of acute ulcerative colitis and celiac disease. compounded by Clostridium difficile colitis. occurring against a backdrop of severe malnutrition, which subsequently led to refeeding syndrome.